-For even better access to the male g-spot, you can insert a finger or toy into his anus.
-This is a bit more of an advanced technique than ticking his taint, so it’s important to take precautions and ensure you don’t hurt him.
+This is a bit more of an advanced technique than tickling his taint, so it’s important to take precautions and ensure you don’t hurt him.
 To give him an internal orgasm that will leave him begging for more, make sure to follow these steps:

 And take note: if he has any physical issues down there, like hemorrhoids or broken skin, it’s best to postpone finding the male g-spot until he heals up.
 As with all sex matters, when in doubt, leave it out.

 This is a really good time to start by massaging his perineum, indirectly stimulating your man’s g-spot.
 Remember, you want him (and you!) to be aroused before you go in.
 This is sex, not a prostate exam.

 Unlike the vagina, the anus is not a self-lubricating organ.
 G-spot play is just one of the many ways to enjoy the magic of lube!
 Make sure you grab a bottle of your favorite personal lubricant and use it liberally.

 Apply some gentle pressure to the outside of his anus and circle it with your finger.
 Once he seems receptive to entry, gently move your finger in (if this is the first time, it helps to give him a verbal cue so he’s ready for the new sensation).